Kevingallegos2003/LinkedListC/README.md

 ListTest.c | Testing file used to test functions from List.c all tests are outputed on the line List.h     | Prototypes of functions that will be used in the lex program Makefile   | Compiles and Makes the Lex program as well as other testing code optionally
-	   | Note: Given Makefile kept saying Lex.c didn't exsist so a new one was created differing from the original, works perfectly